ckrac/aws-sa-associate-saac03/1500-HA_and_SCALING/notes.md

 ### ASG HealthCheck Comparison - EC2 vs ELB

+- Amazon EC2 Auto Scaling can determine the health status of an instance using one or more of the following:

+  - status checks provided by Amazon EC2 to identify hardware and software issues that may impair an instance.
+The default health checks for an Auto Scaling group are EC2 status checks only
+  - health checks provided by Elastic Load Balancing (ELB).
+These health checks are disabled by default but can be enabled
+  - your custom health checks

 - **EC2** (**Default**), **ELB** (**Can be enabled**) & **Custom**
 - **EC2** - Stopping, Stopped, Terminated, Shutting Down or Impaired (not 2/2 status) = **UNHEALTHY**
 - **ELB** - HEALTHY = **Running** & **passing ELB health check**